FREE Case Evaluation

 - Parks and other public properties

 - Educational facilities

 - Public transportation vehicles (buses, trains, taxi cabs)

-ß 10-201 further covers what defines disorderly conduct within the state, forbidding a person from generally obstructing the passage of another person in a public place or acting in a manner that violates public peace rights.
-Citizens are further legally required to obey reasonable and legal orders from law enforcement officers.
+Moreover, § 10-201 forbids a person from generally obstructing the passage of another person in a public place or acting in a manner that violates public peace rights.
+Additionally, citizens are further legally required to obey reasonable and legal orders from law enforcement officers.
 Certain areas in Maryland also set specific rules that fall under the umbrella of disorderly conduct.
-For example, in Worcester County, you can be charged with disorderly conduct for building a bonfire between the hours of 1 a.m. and 5 a.m. on a beach or other public property.
+For example, in Worcester County, one can be charged with disorderly conduct for building a bonfire between the hours of 1 a.m. and 5 a.m. on a beach or other public property.

 Disturbing the Peace

-If another crime that is ruled a felony is committed at the same time as a violation of ß 10-304 (1), the accused can be charged with a felony, which is punishable by up to 10 years imprisonment and a $10,000.00 fine.
+If another crime that is ruled a felony is committed at the same time as a violation of § 10-304 (1), the accused can be charged with a felony, which is punishable by up to 10 years imprisonment and a $10,000 fine.